SadColourfulHues/SadChromaLib/README.md

 # SadChromaLib
-The super-module of SadChromaLib.
+The supermodule of SadChromaLib.
 It implements a variety of commonly-used features in game development.
 Its design is based partially from my 'Lumbra' module, but adapted to Godot 4.2.

 ## Core Modules